codeFarmerJack/Manuals/Git_Commands.md

     		Replace 'https://github.com/user/repo.git' with the HTTPS URL of your repository

 	After making these changes, future Git operations like '**git pull**' or '**git push**' will use the specified protocol.
-	Remember to replace '**origin**' with the actual name of your remote if you have a different remote name.
+	Remember to replace '**origin**' with the actual name of your remote repository if you have a different remote name.

 # 11. Git stash explanation:
     The '**git stash**' command is used in Git to temporarily save changes that you have not committed, allowing you to switch branches or perform other operations without committing your work.
 The stashed change can later be reapplied to your working directory.
     **Stash Local Changes**:
     	'git stash'
     **Stash with a Message**:
     You can include a message to describe the changes being stashed.
     	'git stash save "Your stash message here"'
     **List Stashes**:
     To see a list of stashes:
     	'git stash list'
     **Apply the Most Recent Stash**:
-    To apply the most recent stash and remove it from the stash list:
+    To apply the most recent stash and leaves a copy in the stash list:
-    'git stash apply'
+	(you might need to use 'git stash drop' separately to remove it) 'git stash apply'
     **Apply a Specific Stash**
     If you have multiple stashes and want to apply a specific one (replace 'stash@{n}' with the stash reference you want):
     	'git stash apply stash@{n}'
     **Apply and Drop the Stash**:
     To apply the most recent stash and remove it from the stash list:
     	'git stash pop'
     **Drop a Specific Stash**:
     To remove a specific stash without applying its changes:
     	'git stash drop stash@{n}'
     **Clear All Stashes**:
     To remove all stashes:
     	'git stash clear'
     Using '**git stash**' is particularly useful when you need to switch branches or perform other operations that might conflict with your current changes.
 Stashing allows you to save your changes temporarily and reapply them later.

 # 12. How to download all branches of a Git repository?
 ## 	(1) Clone the repository
  	If you haven't already cloned the repository, you can do so by using the 'git clone' command.
 This command will create a copy of the entire repository, including all branches, on your local machine.
    	'git clone <repository-url>'